br-automation-com/mappView-File-Explorer/README.md

 <a name="Revision-History"></a>
 ## Revision History

-#### Version 0.6
+#### Version 0.7
-- Changed upper limit of USB polling interval
-- Removed obsolete error numbers
-- Replaced error numbers with constants
-- Removed obsolete variables
-- Fixed old_filter variable size
-- Fixed file size added to file name
-- Disable file device and filter during operation
+- New function rename file or folder
+- Fixed memory leak when last entry in list is used
+- Code optimizations